Religion, Spirituality, and Health Scientific Interest Group

 Journal Club

-The RSH-SIG Journal Club is open to NIH staff and meets by NIH Webex on the third Tuesday of the month from 2:00–3:00 p.m.
-Mr. Jason Wilson, MA, NIH OD (Office of IRB Operations) is serving as the Lead for the Journal Club.
-Please contact him at jason.wilson3@nih.gov if you have an article you would like to present, or if you would like to be added to the Journal Club.
+Mr. Jason Wilson, MA, NIH OD (Office of IRB Operations) is serving as the Coordinator of the Journal Club.
+Please contact him at jason.wilson3@nih.gov if you have an article you would like to present.

 Membership